kingluo/lua-resty-ffi-grpc/README.md

 * `affinity 0,1`: bound to both CPU-0 and CPU-1
 * `affinity 1`: bound to CPU-1, then client and server runs in seperate CPU exclusively
 * `affinity 0`: client and server runs in the same CPU-0

+Thanks to the [high efficient IPC design](https://github.com/kingluo/lua-resty-ffi/blob/main/benchmark.md), lua-resty-ffi-grpc is the better.
+In fact, grpc-go and tonic are almost the same performance, so the only difference is the overhead of encapsulation.